-Are you an Ancestry.com subscriber and want to make sure you get the most out of the platform and have the best experience possible?
-Then I invite you to try to change some of the settings on your trees, protect your privacy, and enhance your family tree profiles.
+Are you an Ancestry.com subscriber and want to ensure you get the most out of the platform and have the best experience possible?
+Then, I invite you to change some of the settings on your trees, protect your privacy, and enhance your family tree profiles.

 Change Your Site Preferences

 Site preferences on Ancestry.com help you filter out the hinting and messages you receive.
-You're telling your virtual research assistance how much or little communication you want.
+You're telling your virtual research assistant how much or little communication you want.
 Let's review some of the options.

 Show Member Tree Hints

-Do you want to see hints for other people's trees show up in your hint list?
-Now, I have written about Tree Hints versus Record Hints before and which ones professional genealogists prefer.
-Ancestry lets you choose if you want to see either one or both.
+Do you want to see hints for other people's trees in your hint list?
+I have written about Tree Hints versus Record Hints before and which ones professional genealogists prefer.
+Ancestry lets you choose whether to see either one or both.

-I'm not a big fan of the Member Trees.
-But, if I get stuck, then I'll look at them.
+I'm not a big fan of the Member Trees, but I'll look at them if I get stuck.
 Thus, I turn off the member tree hint suggestions.
 Yay!!!

 Ancestor Hints

-These hints are a little bit different than the Member Trees.
-The Ancestor Hints will show up on your pedigree chart or in your DNA match tools.
+These hints are different from the Member Trees.
+The Ancestor Hints will appear on your pedigree chart or DNA match tools.
 What Ancestry does is recommend potential ancestors for you based on other members' family trees.
 Of course, not all of the recommendations are going to be accurate.
-But I don't mind this one as much as the tree hints in the hint list.
+But I don't mind this as much as the tree hints in the hint list.

 Now, I prefer to leave this on.
 I recommend you do that as well.